syncfusion-content/flutter-docs/Flutter/maps/tile-layer.md

 ---
 layout: post
 title: Tile layer in Syncfusion Flutter Maps | Syncfusion
-description: This section describes how to add the tile layer and enable its features.
+description: This section describes how to add the tile layer for rendering OpenStreetMap, Bing Maps, etc and enable its features.
 platform: Flutter
 control: SfMaps
 documentation: ug